bernard357/plumbery-contrib/fittings/devops/puppet/README.md

     $ python -m plumbery fittings.yaml deploy

-This command will build fittings as per the provided plan, start the server and bootstrap it.
+This command will build fittings as per the provided plan, start nodes and bootstrap them.
 Look at messages displayed by plumbery while it is working, so you can monitor what's happening.

 ## Follow-up commands